Tips: Using Google to Find the Right Photographer

-The results of a Google Search are only as good as the criteria you provide.
-Here are some suggestions for finding a photographer to make you look and feel your best.
+Your search results are only as good as the words you use.
+Here are some suggestions to help you find a photographer who will capture your artistry beautifully and make you feel confident and supported.

-As you search for a dance photographer, I hope Andrew Bowen Studios will rise to the top of your search lists wherever you are.
+And as you explore, I hope Andrew Bowen Studios will rise to the top of your list, no matter where you’re searching from.

 Some Info on how Google Search works